dotnet/csharplang/proposals/improved-interpolated-strings.md

 logger.LogTrace($"{name} will never be printed because info is < trace!");

 // This is converted to:
+var name = "Fred Silberberg";
 var receiverTemp = logger;
-_ = TraceLoggerParamsBuilder.Create(baseLength: 47, formatHoleCount: 1, receiverTemp, out var builder) &&
+var builder = TraceLoggerParamsBuilder.Create(baseLength: 47, formatHoleCount: 1, receiverTemp, out var builderIsValid);
+_ = builderIsValid &&
-    builder.TryFormatInterpolationHole("Fred Silberberg") &&
+    builder.TryFormatInterpolationHole(name) &&
     builder.TryFormatBaseString(" will never be printed because info is < trace!");
 receiverTemp.LogTrace(builder);
 ```

-Here, because `TraceLoggerParamsBuilder` has static method called `Create` with the correct parameters, including an out param that is the type
+Here, because `TraceLoggerParamsBuilder` has static method called `Create` with the correct parameters and returns the type the `LogTrace` call was expecting,
-the `LogTrace` call was expecting, we say that the interpolated string has an implicit builder conversion to that parameter, and it lowers to the pattern shown above.
+we say that the interpolated string has an implicit builder conversion to that parameter, and it lowers to the pattern shown above.
+The specese needed for this
-The specese needed for this is a bit complicated, and is expanded below.
+is a bit complicated, and is expanded below.

 #### Builder type applicability